danielfrg/mkdocs-jupyter/README.md

   - mkdocs-jupyter
 ```

+Before you run a `mkdocs` build, make sure `jupyterlab` is installed:

+-  For local builds, install `jupyterlab` locally by running `pip install jupyterlab`.
+-  For other builds, add `jupyterlab` in the build requirements file (along with `mkdocs-jupyter`).

 ### Titles and Table of Contents

 The first h1 header (`#`) in your notebook will be used as the title.